Mermaids / Video

 © 2007 Ute Behrend 11:22min

-Behrend’s video piece ›Mermaids‹ (2007) shows on the one hand nature imagery – flowing water and sea horizons – that defies any specific identification in terms of location and time.
-On the other hand, seven young women appear in barren and deserted settings, singing as if being auditioned.
-The desperate scenery seems to be emblematic of shattered hopes, underscoring the singers’ solitude.
-Performed in an enraptured manner, the laments and love songs they sing (including Gordon/Warren’s ›The more I see you‹, Irving Berlin’s ›How deep is the Ocean‹ and Brown/Tobias/Stept’s ›Comes Love‹) conflate with the continuous rushing from the simultaneously shown aquatic worlds into a disharmonious canon.
-The protagonists appear like modern-day mermaids who are fatefully conjoined with the energies of the water and driven by the constant need for deliverance.«
+One half of Behrend’s video Mermaids (2007) shows pictures of nature—flowing water and the horizon across the sea—that defy any specific identification in terms of time and place.
+Alongside these, seven young women appear in barren and deserted settings, as if they are performing songs at an audition.
+The desolate scenery seems emblematic of shattered hopes, underlining the solitude of the singers.
+Their entranced performances of laments and love songs (including Gordon/Warren’s The More I See You, Irving Berlin’s How Deep is the Ocean and Brown/Tobias/Stept’s Comes Love) merge with the constant aquatic noise of the parallel scenes, to form a disharmonious canon.
+The protagonists seem like modern-day mermaids, whose fates are inextricably linked to the energies of the water, driven by the constant desire for salvation."

 Museum, Kunst der Westküste, Föhr